infrahq/infra/docs/users.md

 # Add & remove users

-Infra acts as it's own identity provider, allowing you to manually add & remove users without an existing identity provider such as Okta.
+Infra acts as it's own identity source, allowing you to manually add & remove users without an existing identity source such as Okta.

 ## Addding a user